 More About Getting Your Podcast in iTunes

-I’m not going to lie to you, it takes a lot of work and effort to produce a successful podcast, however Cliff Ravenscraft aka Podcast Answer Man, has made it a lot easier by providing a series of 8 YouTube videos called Learn How To Podcast that you can watch for free.
+I'm not going to lie to you, it takes a lot of work and effort to produce a successful podcast, however Cliff Ravenscraft aka Podcast Answer Man, has made it a lot easier by providing a series of 8 YouTube videos called Learn How To Podcast that you can watch for free.
+Pat Flynn has also put together a series of helpful videos to get your podcast up and running.
+I gathered all of the best YouTube videos I could find and put them in one handy playlist.

 I know you want your voice to be heard and your ready to create a podcast that engages your audience and builds your authority.
 I'm here for you to answer your questions about podcasting and I'd love to help you get started on your podcasting journey.
 Have you thought about starting a podcast?
 What are some of the challenges you are facing with getting your small biz podcast off the ground?